numpy/numpy/doc/source/user/absolute_beginners.rst

   array([[1, 1, 3, 3],
        [2, 2, 4, 4]])

-You can split an array into several smaller arrays using hsplit.
+You can split an array into several smaller arrays using **hsplit**.
 You can specify either the number of equally shaped arrays to return or the columns *after* which the division should occur.

 Let's say you have this array: